Increase Productivity in Pipe Fabrication With Advanced Wire Processes | MillerWelds

 With the modified short-circuit technology of the RMD process, the metal transfer is precisely regulated, resulting in a uniform droplet deposition and a puddle that is easier to control.
 It also creates only small ripples in the weld puddle.
 A more stable puddle makes it easier to create consistent tie-ins with the sidewall.

-Benefits of the RMD process
+Benefits of RMD welding

 • Good gap filling and tolerance of joints with high-low fit-up